Click HERE if you’d rather watch the video.

 Visit an older neighbor.
 Adopt a stray dog or cat.
 Write a letter to the editor.
 Visit a new city.
 Try a new cuisine.

 In 1900, the average American life expectancy was 46 years.
 Today the average American life span is 79.
-Clearly we're longer — almost twice as long.
+Clearly we’re living longer — almost twice as long.
 But have we only added years to our life, or have we also added life to our years?

-In her book Elderhood, Dr. Louise Aronson points out that “owing to improvements in public health, nutrition and medical advances, the percentage of people older than 70 in the in 2018 was 15% and climbing… If you make it to eighty, you have a good chance of making it to ninety or beyond.”
+In her book Elderhood, Dr. Louise Aronson points out that “owing to improvements in public health, nutrition and medical advances, the percentage of people older than 70 in the United States in 2018 was 15% and climbing… If you make it to eighty, you have a good chance of making it to ninety or beyond.”

 As Dr. Aronson writes: “There is no set age when we transition from adult to elder, and both the speed and extent of aging vary widely.
 As geriatricians are fond of saying: ‘When you’ve seen one eighty-year-old, you’ve seen one eighty-year-old.’”